eunjae-lee/dotfiles/post.md

 @ 5 Oct 2023

-Congratulations for getting a Mac for the first time!
+Congratulations on getting your first Mac!

-This post is going to teach you how to setup your Mac for web development, and also how to create a `dotfiles` repository to keep your config more persistently.
+Congratulations on getting your first Mac!
+This post will guide you through setting up your Mac for web development and creating a ﻿`dotfiles` repository to store your configurations more persistently.

 ## dotfiles

-When you develop, you see lots of config files that starts with `.`, like:
+When you develop, you often come across configuration files that start with a period (.), such as:

 - `.env`
 - `.prettierrc`
 - `.eslintrc`

-Files that starts with `.` are hidden in many applications by default.
-That's a convention.
-And there are some system-wide dotfiles that you may want to keep in your GitHub repository, and use it for your next Mac in the future.
+Files starting with a period are hidden by default in many applications.
+This is a convention.
+There are also system-wide dotfiles that you may want to store in your GitHub repository and use for future Mac setups.

-For example, `~/.zshrc` is the most common dotfile you want to keep somewhere.
-It contains all the aliases and prompt-related configs, etc. So what we're going to do is to create a repository on GitHub and name it something like `dotfiles`.
-We will create a `.zshrc` file inside the repo, and make a symbolic link at `~/.zshrc` to this file.
-It means it seems like there is a file at `~/.zshrc` but it's actually a link to an actual file like `~/workspace/dotfiles/.zshrc`.
+For example, `﻿~/.zshrc` is a common dotfile that contains aliases and prompt-related configurations.
+To manage these dotfiles, we will create a repository on GitHub called ﻿dotfiles.
+Inside this repository, we will create a ﻿`.zshrc` file and create a symbolic link at `﻿~/.zshrc` that points to this file.
+This way, it appears as though there is a file at `﻿~/.zshrc`, but it is actually linked to the file `﻿~/workspace/dotfiles/.zshrc`.

-However, we cannot do this yet, because your brand new Mac doesn't have `git` installed.
-So let's begin there.
+However, before we proceed, we need to install `﻿git` on your new Mac.
+Let's start there.

 ## Configure GitHub SSH key